Primary

 Drive through your heels and squeeze your glutes hard at the top—full hip extension with glutes tight is the money position.
 Do not hyperextend your lower back to get higher; stop when your hips are in line with your shoulders and knees.
 Use a pad to protect your hip bones.

-Want Hip Thrust in your program?
+See where Hip Thrust fits in your weekly plan

 Sit with upper back against bench, bar over hips.